 Yikes!
-I do some into some douzies!
+I do get into some douzies!
 This one set an immediate hook and it was all over until read.
 I couldn’t find it on Amazon—would the genre be classified as a mystery?
 Thriller?
 Suspense?
 Paranormal?
 Paranormal mystery thriller.
 But it doesn’t end at mystical as there might be roots in Greek mythology.
 An introduction to sibyls—oracles and prophecies of a god.

 Such a pleasant surprise, this book.
 Mythology, yes, but still the ancient oft-repeated story of good versus evil.
-A teenager, labeled odd and shunned throughout most of her early school years (learned the hard way not to foretell), and two thirty-somethings—a self-made woman cashing in (but sparingly—just sparingly) on her abilities to see the future; and the man, a history professor who wears gloves to ward off the histories of those he touches with his bare hands.
-(It’s the nineteen year old who is labeled “Destiny.”)
+A teenager labeled odd and shunned throughout most of her early school years (learned the hard way not to foretell), and two thirty-somethings—a self-made woman cashing in (but sparingly—just sparingly) on her abilities to see the future; and the man, a history professor who wears gloves to ward off the histories of those he touches with his bare hands.
+(It’s the nineteen-year-old who is labeled “Destiny.”)

-Those who believe there is no such thing as coincidence—don’t we have evidence of that phenomena all the time.
+Those who believe there is no such thing as coincidence—don’t we have evidence of that phenomenon all the time.
 The odds so enormous you wonder if the gods aren’t playing with you.
 In this case, the three are put together carefully, one at a time, the chapters playing with the reader paralleling the timelines, drawing them together.

 Each of the characters are powerful, engaging, emotive.
 Did I mention the Golden?
 Way too intuitive to be a normal canine—Bones—is a delightful character.

 Together they seek to find the reason they are brought together.
-But as the forces of good gather strength, the evil one watches them and sees his chance to take them all down in a modern day battle that will see his darkness, this time, win.
+But as the forces of good gather strength, the evil one watches them and sees his chance to take them all down in a modern-day battle that will see his darkness, this time, win.

 “I’ll see you again, my friend, in the next life.
 And then, heed my words, dead cat.
 Run.”

-The storyline just whips along, sweeping the reader with it, chapters trading advances into the well-plotted, fast paced conclusion.
+The storyline just whips along, sweeping the reader with it, chapters trading advances into the well-plotted, fast-paced conclusion.
 No, I’m beginning to note just the tiniest hole in the evil one’s plan; Turner Black hasn’t reckoned with Bones—no ordinary dog—Black was busy trying to manipulate the humans.
 WHERE did that dog come from?
 I’m still clearing the dust from the conclusion—we were already stretching disbelief—but something there was just a bit too tidy.

 This is just quirky enough to catch the imagination.
 (Some adult language.)
 FTC Disclosure: I received a complimentary review copy of this book from the publisher and NetGalley.
 These are my honest opinions.
 High entertaining and recommended.